ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 27 January 2026
+ {: #27-january-2026}

+ ### For all version dates
+ {: #27-january-2026-all-version-dates}

+ **Network bandwidth pooling for instances.** When [retrieving](/apidocs/vpc/latest#get-instance-profile) or [listing](/apidocs/vpc/latest#list-instance-profiles) instance profiles, the response now includes a `network_bandwidth_mode` property.
+This property denotes the supported network bandwidth modes for an instance with this profile.
+An instance profile with a `network_bandwidth_mode.value` of `divided` divides the network bandwidth equally across the network attachments or network interfaces for the instance.
+An instance profile with a `network_bandwidth_mode.value` of `pooled` pools the network bandwidth among the network attachments or network interfaces for the instance.

 ## 20 January 2026
 {: #20-january-2026}